SAP/ui5-webcomponents/README.md

 	```html
 	<ui5-button>Hello world!</ui5-button>
 	```

+	For more on using UI5 Web Components, click [here](./docs/How%20To%20Use.md).

 *Note*: For a full list of the UI5 Web Components (and the respective NPM modules that ship them), click [here](https://github.com/SAP/ui5-webcomponents/blob/master/docs/Public%20Module%20Imports.md).

+### Is there a CDN I can use?

+No, you are expected to import only the components (or other public APIs) that you are going to use and bundle them along with the rest of your application.

 ## Browser support

-UI5 Web Components are supported by all modern browsers.
+UI5 Web Components are supported by all major modern browsers.

 Browser | Support
 --------|--------